Oketch1995/alx-low_level_programming/README.md

-This is my C programming project
+This is my hello world project